chetmurthy/yay/YAYAML-SPECIFICATION.md

 The grammatical rules in this document are to be interpreted as described in [RFC5234](https://tools.ietf.org/html/rfc5234).

+NOTE WELL: I'm aiming for this level of precision, but probably there are error.

+Also, I'm going to use two extensions:

+* the character-set-complement operation ("Complement e") below.
+  The meaning is this:

+  * expression "e" is an expression that specifies a set of characters.
+  * the meaning is all characters that are *not* in the character-set denoted by "e"

+* the character-set subtraction operation ("Subtract (e1, e2)")

+  * expressinos "e1", "e2" specify character-sets
+  * the meaning is the set of characters specified by "e1", *minus* those characters specified by "e2"

 In this document, a "text" is a stream of characters to be processed.
 A "document" is a stream of characters that express a single YAYAML value.
 So a YAYAML text MAY contain one or more YAYAML documents.
 A